atusy/felp/cran-comments.md

 This is a resubmission.
 In this version I have:

 - Rewritten the Description field to clarify the purpose and the usefulness of the package.
-- Un-capitalized my name in the Author field and Authors@R field
+- Un-capitalized my name in the Author, the Authors@R, and the Maintainer fields
 - Added executable examples in Rd-files

 ## Test environments